François Certain de Canrobert: Italy

 In February 1858 he commanded the division of the East at Nancy, then the Camp de Châlons, starting from 1 June 1858.
-On 22 April 1859 he received the command of the 3rd Army Corps of the Alpes and participated in the campaign of Italy from April to July, passing by Turin, Dorial, Balba, Magenta and Solferino.
+On 22 April 1859 he received the command of the 3rd Army Corps of the Alpes and participated in the Second Italian War of Independence from April to July, passing by Turin, Dorial, Balba, Magenta and Solferino.
 He distinguished himself during the Battle of Magenta (4 June 1859) and was a major contributor to the victory at the Battle of Solferino on 24 June 1859.